MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

 ## Allow configuration updates for the Books Library
 >*Supporteded versions: Windows 10*

-This policy setting specifies whether Microsoft Edge can automatically update the configuration data for the Books Library.
-By default, this setting is enabled, which means Microsoft Edge retrieves configuration data for the Books Library.
-If disabled, Microsoft Edge does not retrieve configuration data.
+Microsoft Edge automatically retrieves the configuration data for the Books Library, when this policy is enabled or not configured.
+If disabled, Microsoft Edge does not retrieve the Books configuration data.

 **Microsoft Intune to manage your MDM settings**
 |   |   |